vyshnav0002/sleepytics-sleep-disorder-prediction-and-help-web-app-/README.md

 💤 Sleepytics

-Sleepytics is a machine learning project that analyzes sleep-related data to predict potential sleep disorders using Python and ML techniques.
+Sleepytics is a machine learning project that analyzes sleep-related data to predict potential sleep disorders and help with your sleep using Python and ML techniques.

-🚀 Features
-- Data preprocessing & EDA
-- Machine learning–based prediction
-- Visual insights into sleep patterns

-🛠️ Tech Stack
-Python, Pandas, NumPy, Scikit-learn, Matplotlib